Tom Hamilton (musician): Instruments and equipment

 Notably, Hamilton was one of the earliest and most well-known players of the Music Man StingRay Bass.
 He first used a StingRay Bass to record most of Draw the Line in 1977.
 Since then, he used a StingRay Bass to record the albums Rock in a Hard Place, Permanent Vacation, Pump, Nine Lives, and some of Just Push Play.
 Additionally, he even used a StingRay Bass to record the demo tracks for Get a Grip, before switching to an F Bass.
 He toured with StingRay basses throughout the late 1970s, and once again toured with various StingRay Bass models during the 2022 "Deuces are Wild" residency and the farewell "Peace Out!" tour.
 In an interview, Hamilton noted that he was very proud of the tone he got from his early model StingRay Bass on the Pump album.

 In the 1970s, 1980s, and early 1990s, Hamilton often played a Gibson Thunderbird Bass on tour.

 On the album Night in the Ruts, he used a Music Man Sabre Bass to record his bass lines.
 He can be seen playing one in the music videos for "No Surprize" and "Chiquita."

-For the Get a Grip album, Hamilton recorded all of his bass lines with a five-string F Bass that featured a P/J pickup configuration; he bought it during the album sessions in 1992.
+For the Get a Grip album, Hamilton recorded all of his bass lines with a five-string F Bass that featured a double split coil P-style pickup configuration; he bought it during the album sessions in 1992.

 During the "Dude Looks Like A Lady" sequence of Wayne's World 2, he is seen playing a Gibson Les Paul Bass; it was occasionally used on the 1993–94 Get a Grip Tour.

 He has also used a 1960s Höfner Violin Bass to record some of the Just Push Play album, but most notably it was used to record the songs What It Takes and Jaded.
 Additionally, it was played during the Super Bowl XXXV halftime show.
 During the Just Push Play sessions, he also used a double bass.

 During the 2000s, he toured with several Parker basses.
 Hamilton worked closely with Parker to develop the Fly Bass and was gifted a prototype version in 2002, which he donated to VH1's Save the Music charity; it raised funds for schools with inadequate music programs.
 Hamilton had frequently played the bass for six months prior on tour, and it was signed by all five members of Aerosmith as well as employees of Parker Guitars.
 He was also gifted the first production Fly Bass in April 2003.
 Lastly, he primarily played a red Fly Bass on the 2004 Honkin' On Bobo Tour.